kvannotten/kickstapi/README.md

 reward.description              # returns the description of the award reward.deliver_date             # returns the date the reward will be delivered

+# you can also fetch projects by username
+projects = Kickstapi.find_projects_by_username "kristofv"
+# please note that when you do this, only the name and url fields
+# are filled out, in order to fill out all the other fields
+# you can force a request by fetching one of the lazy loaded
+# fields or explicitly calling:
+projects.first.load

 ```

 ## Contributing